 How much time is needed to learn?

-How much time required to learn language will depend on three things — Language difficulty, How you are studying and level of proficiency, you want to achieve in studying the language concerned.
-For lower Advanced level like B2 in European Languages or JLPT N2 / TOPIK V / HSK V in East Asian language, it will take anywhere between 2 to 4 years.
+Lower Advanced levels like B2 in European Languages or JLPT N2 / TOPIK V / HSK V in the East Asian tongues will take anywhere between 2 to 4 years.

-Since these languages are not on this list.
-Thus, Spanish, Portuguese and Italian would be three easiest languages to learn for Indians.
+Since these languages are not on this list, Spanish, Portuguese, and Italian would be the three simplest languages to learn about Indians.

 - Spanish, Italian, Portuguese — 2 Years.